ThatsAMorais/morais-farmers-market/design.md

 ----
 Always room to improve...

+### Better UX

+A proper frontend, such as an application or web view, would be more fluid for the customer amounting to greater sales, and likely the most valuable return on investment.

+For this Flask API one could follow the pack and use Jinja 2 to render data from the backend in HTML, but since the interface is HTTP it could be almost any popular frontend technology.

 ### Better Data Management

 The technical knowledge required to operate the system could be decreased if better management tools were provided for adding new specials, modifying products, etc.